AT-backbone/CAP-Java-library/README.md

 # Cap Java Library
-A common alerting protocol library for processing and producing XML-CAP's from a JQuery HTML form.
+A common alerting protocol library for processing and producing XML-CAP's.

 It's an Open Source software (written in Java) designed for users of the [OASIS common alerting protocol] (http://docs.oasis-open.org/emergency/cap/v1.2/CAP-v1.2-os.html) like
 * software developers